Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$: Interlocked and twisted Hopf links

 Now the twisted region splits into similar blocks.
 First, there are tubular shells, each of them containing one family $C_i$.
 Then each such shell is cut into rings, each containing not the full turn of the family $C_i$ but rather carrying each $c_i$ to the next one.
 Each such ring in turn consists of segments like in the left picture:

 It is bounded-homotopic (relative boundary) to the mapping on the right, where the torus is the $\overline{1}$-mapping needed to even out the (relative) Hopf invariant.
 It doesn't really matter that the difference is exactly Hopf invariant 1, we only use that it is the same finite number for all the segments, so we don't actually calculate it.
-By applying such homotopy to all the segments we transform the mapping into several parts.
+By applying such a homotopy to all the segments we transform the mapping into several parts.
 One is just now untwisted link $\alpha|0$, its part in the right picture is horizontal.
 The second part is a bunch of circular wires located in the bulk of $\alpha|0$, in the picture such wire is vertical.
 And finally, there is plenty of $\overline{1}$'s.
-The latter are moved out of the link and merged into a single balanced link $a|b+c|1+\overline{(1)}$ in a binary fashion, similar to that of lemma \ref{inter-bal}, but in reverse.
+The latter are moved out of the link and merged into a single balanced link $a|b+c|1+\overline{(1)}$ in a binary fashion, similar to that of Lemma~\ref{inter-bal}, but in reverse.

-Now the cross section in the (previously) twisted region look (after minor tweaks) like the following picture on the left:
+Now the cross-section in the (previously) twisted region looks (after minor tweaks) like the following picture on the left:

 Here black circles are cross section of wires of $\alpha|0$ (horisontal in the previous illustration) and gray rings are circular wires coming from the vertical pieces in the previous illustration.
-Homotope all the cross sections of $\alpha|0$ according to the homotopy transforming the left picture to the right collecting all black disks to one side.
-After that the wires of $\alpha$ are interlocked with the gray circular wires.
+Homotope all the cross-sections of $\alpha|0$ according to the homotopy transforming the left picture to the right collecting all black disks to one side.
+After that the wires of $\alpha$ are interlocked with the gray circular wires. \end{proof}